LibreOffice/core/desktop/test/deployment/version/readme.txt

   user does not agree, version x is left installed afterwards.

-- Checking for already installed versions of an extension is only done within a single layer (unopkg/pkgchk versus unopkg/pkgchk --shared; "My Packages" versus "OpenOffice Packages" in unopkg gui/soffice), not across layers.
+- Checking for already installed versions of an extension is only done within a single layer (unopkg versus unopkg --shared; "My Packages" versus "OpenOffice Packages" in unopkg gui/soffice), not across layers.